Braves vs. Giants Player Props Betting Odds

-Sportsbooks have set player props for Ronald Acuna Jr. and others when the Atlanta Braves host the San Francisco Giants at Truist Park on Friday at 7:20 PM ET.
+Oddsmakers have listed player props for Ronald Acuna Jr., Wilmer Flores and others when the Atlanta Braves host the San Francisco Giants at Truist Park on Saturday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!